 In March 2004, the Company entered into a five-year Unsecured Revolving Credit Facility (the Facility).
-The Facility provides for a \$450.0 million revolving line of credit, including up to \$50.0 million in available letters of credit, bearing interest at LIBOR, plus 0.475%.
-The Facility also bears an annual facilities fee, calculated as a percentage, as defined, of the amount available under the line of credit and an annual administrative fee payable quarterly.
-The Facility, among other things, requires the maintenance of certain specified financial ratios, restricts the payment of certain distributions and prohibits the incurrence of certain new indebtedness.
+The Facility provided for a \$450.0 million revolving line of credit, including up to \$50.0 million in available letters of credit, bearing interest at LIBOR, plus 0.475%.
+The Facility also contained an annual facilities fee, calculated as a percentage, as defined, of the amount available under the line of credit and an annual administrative fee payable quarterly.
+This facility was terminated in February 2008 and replaced by the Agreement.